RRZE-HPC/likwid/README.md

 - likwid-perfscope: Frontend to the timeline mode of likwid-perfctr, plots live graphs of performance metrics using gnuplot
 - likwid-memsweeper: Sweep memory of NUMA domains and evict cachelines from the last level cache
 - likwid-setFrequencies: Tool to control the CPU and Uncore frequencies (x86 only)
+- likwid-sysFeatures: Tool to system settings like frequencies, powercaps and prefetchers (experimental)

 For further information please take a look at the [Wiki](https://github.com/RRZE-HPC/likwid/wiki) or contact us via Matrix chat [LIKWID General](https://matrix.to/#/#likwid:matrix.org?via=matrix.org).